Jawbreaker (film): Soundtrack

 Connie Francis did not approve the use of her song "Lollipop Lips" in this film, which was used without her permission and was heard during a sex scene.
 Francis filed two lawsuits over the unauthorized use of her song in Jawbreaker.
 In 2002, Francis sued her record company Universal Music Group (UMG) for allowing several of her songs to be synchronized to "sexually themed" movies.
 Jawbreaker was specifically mentioned by name in the lawsuit.
 Francis was unsuccessful and the judge threw the case out of court.
 The second lawsuit involved Francis suing the producers of Jawbreaker for the unauthorized use of "Lollipop Lips" in the film.

 Musical adaptation

-In 2013, a musical adaptation of Jawbreaker was made starring Elizabeth Gillies as Courtney Shayne and had public readings, but failed to make it to major production or have a publicized stage run despite Stein's efforts.
+In 2010, efforts began to adapt Jawbreaker into a musical.
+On July 29, 2010, a Los Angeles concert presentation occurred starring Shoshana Bean, Lesli Margherita and Jenna Leigh Green.
+Original film writer-director Darren Stein returned to write the book while Jeff Thomson and Jordan Mann wrote original music and lyrics.
+Jen Bender directed the production with musical direction by Adam Gubman.

+On October 13, 2011, a Manhattan reading occurred with Diana DeGarmo in the role of Fern Mayo.
+Gabriel Barre directed this reading.

+On September 26 and 27, 2013, MadBromance Productions hosted a 29-hour reading of Jawbreaker: The Musical in Manhattan.
+Starring Elizabeth Gillies as Courtney Shayne, Gillies was joined by JoJo as Julie, Diana DeGarmo as Fern Mayo, and Libby Servais as Foxy.
+Gabriel Barre directed once again while Shea Sullivan choreographed, and James Sampliner provided musical direction.

+The musical has been described as having a "propulsive pop score that ranges from Lady Gaga-style synth pop to lush melodic ballads, Jawbreaker feels both timeless and today, presenting a mythic high school story that speaks to the teenager in us all."

 Television series

-It was announced in February 2017 that the film would be reimagined as a television series for E!
+In February 2017, it was announced that the film would be reimagined as a television series for E!
 Darren Stein, the writer and director of the original film, was said to write and produce the series, but no further developments were made.